QI-CSHL/QuantLabs2026/qi_2026_analysis_lab_manual/Lab05_3D_Image_Analysis.md

 ```
   - You can view your stack in BigDataViewer by going to
   `Plugins > BigDataViewer > open current image`.
 What might be the pros
-  and cons of viewing images like this compared to a 3D view like in BigVolumeViewer?
+  and cons of viewing images like this compared to a 3D view (like in BigVolumeBrowser in the next exercise)?
   - If you want to know more about it, you can find the full documentation for this tool [here](https://imagej.net/plugins/bdv/).

   - Do you see anything suspicious about the intensity values in this